zhero9/MIPUP/scripts/README.md

-This folder contains the scripts used for running the experiments.
+This directory contains the scripts used for running the experiments.

 ## experiments.sh
-Contains all commands and parameters.
+Contains all commands and parameters used in the experiments.
+Refer to the [data](https://github.com/zhero9/MIPUP/tree/master/data) direcotry for the data.
 Before running, update the DIR variables with the paths where your data and programs are located.
-The MY21 dataset is not public, but one can see the running parameters from the **experiments-MY21.sh** script.
+The MY21 dataset is not public, but you can see the running parameters from the **experiments-MY21.sh** script.

 ## remove_weak_SSNVs.py